simslab/scHPF/README.md

 - that we observe transcripts of in at least 5 cells.

-After running this command, `OUTDIR` should contain a matrix market file, `train.mtx`, and an ordered list of genes, `genes.txt`.
+After running this command, `OUTDIR` should contain a matrix market file, `filtered.mtx`, and an ordered list of genes, `genes.txt`.
 An optional prefix argument can be added, which is prepended to to the output file names.

 More options and details for preprocessing can be viewed with
 ```